ChoiIseungil/CS492I-NLP/README.md

 # Result

 To check how important the components of our approach are, we perform ablation study to preprocessing, sampling strategy, and loss function.
-By the table, the most important component is preprocessing.
-Sampling strategy improve validation f1-score, but lower test f1-score.
-With our final model, more batch size and more training stepsresult in better score.
+As you can see in the table, we conclude that the most prominent component is preprocessing.
+Sampling strategy also improves the validation F1-score, but lower the test F1-score.
+As we expected, we could see that the larger the batch size and the more we trained, the better our final model performs.

 <img src="image/ablation.png" width="300px"></img><br/>